 Torsion Axle Conversion Plans

 By far, the most common trailer suspension is leaf springs.
-They’re cheap, straightforward, easy to repair and a bunch of other things.
+They are cheap, straightforward, easy to repair and a bunch of other things.
 That said, there are definitely benefits in other suspension styles, too.
-Torsion is the 2nd most common with some other benefits.
+Torsion is the 2nd most common withsome other benefits.
 So, what does it take to make a Torsion Conversion?

-Before you build is the best time to make the axle decision, but it’s not always the way it happens.
+The best time to make the axle decision is before you build, but that is not always the way it happens.
 Of course, our focus at Mechanical Elements is helping you build great stuff.
-So, let’s talk about converting from one axle type to another.
+So, in this article, we will talk about converting from one axle type to another.
+Both before you build, or after.

 The Foundation

-Before we get into converting, I’ll just remind you about the foundation articles with the background info.
-First, the article Axles 101 which talks a lot about axle features.
-Second, there’s the article that discusses various types, with a focus on multiple axles, but it gives a lot of good background.
+Before we get into converting, a reminder about the foundation articles with good background info.
+First, Axles 101 about axle features.
+Second, the article about axle types, with a focus on multiple axles.

-Finally, and perhaps most important to this discussion, there’s an article about the engineering and what happens with the forces using leaf springs versus torsion axles.
-See the images below.
+Perhaps most important to this discussion, the article about the engineering of what happens with forces and stresses in a trailer frame with leaf springs versus a torsion axle.

-The key details out of those previous articles is how the leaf springs interact with the frame (and each other), different than for torsion axles.
-The mounting and the forces to the trailer frame are different.
-So, how do you make a torsion conversion?
+Key details in those articles show how leaf springs interact with the frame (and each other), then how it is different with torsion axles.
+Forces at the trailer frame are different.
+So, how do you make a Torsion Conversion?

-Yes, some people just slap them on — one or the other as if they were universal.
-If things are over-built, then it might not matter, but it also means either they are hauling around a ticking bomb, or they’re hauling too much extra weight.
-We suggest looking at the situation with a little more care.
-That is where the engineering comes in.
+Yes, some people just slap them on – one or the other as if they are universal.
+If the trailer frame is over-built, then it might not matter.
+However, it can mean they are hauling a ticking bomb, or a lot of extra trailer frame weight.
+We suggest looking with a little more care, which is where torsion conversion engineering comes in.

 Axle Choice

-One axle style — leaf springs or torsion — is not universally better than the other.
-One meets some goals better, and other axle styles meet other goals better.
+One axle style is not universally better than the other.
+One meets some goals better, then other axle styles meet other goals better.
 That is why we offer plans for both.
-So, choose your axle based on the goals.
+Choose your axle based on the goals.

-I won’t go into the advantages and disadvantages of each, you can find much of that in the article Axles 101.
+I won’t go into the advantages and disadvantages, because you can find much of it in Axles 101.

 Leaf Spring Frame Stress